 Garage doors usually have two separate safety features, these are the mechanical and photocell.
 To test these out is quite simple, for the Mechanical safety measure, just put a simple piece of wood on the door’s landing on the floor and activate the engine, once the door touches this piece of wood it should automatically hit the reverse.
 For the photoelectric system with beams at each side, just cross your leg in the door’s path.
 The door should reverse, provided it’s not old enough that it lacks this system.

 The door tracks also need to be taken care of, make sure they are clear of any obstructions and check for alignment.
-Any major adjustments to the tracks must also be done by professional garage door technicians, my go-to are KLM Garage Doors in Doylestown, PA.
+Any major adjustments to the tracks must also be done by professional garage door technicians, my go-to are KLM Garage Doors in West Chester, PA.
 They specialize in these kinds of mechanical repairs and maintenance so, leave the heavy lifting and maintenance to those who know what they are doing.

 And last but not least, the door itself.
 Wooden doors need to be examined carefully, water damage and wear, as well as chipped and peeling paint are bad signs.
 On the other hand, steel doors may have rust spots that need to be sanded, primed and painted.
 Wash the door regularly with a mild all-purpose cleaner at the same time you wash your vehicle.
 Five more minutes could save owners a lot of headaches.